 Depreciation and amortization expense.
-Depreciation and amortization expense was \$7.9 million for the three months ended March 31, 2011 compared to \$6.0 million for the three months ended March 31, 2010, an increase of 32.0%.
-The push-down accounting treatment for the acquisition of us by USA Compression Holdings resulted in the recognition of identified intangibles for customer relationships and the USA Compression brand name as of December 31, 2010 and the amortization of these identified intangibles over their useful lives began on January 1, 2011, of which \$0.8 million was recognized for the three month period ended March 31, 2011.
+Depreciation and amortization expense was \$32.7 million for the year ended December 31, 2011 compared to \$24.6 million for the year ended December 31, 2010, an increase of 33.2%.
+The push-down accounting treatment for the Holdings Acquisition resulted in the recognition of identified intangibles for customer relationships and the USA Compression trade name as of December 31, 2010 and the amortization of these identified intangibles over their useful lives began on January 1, 2011, of which \$3.0 million was recognized for the year ended December 31, 2011.
 The remaining increase is related to an increase in property, plant and equipment over these periods.

 Interest expense.
-Interest expense was \$3.2 million for the three months ended March 31, 2011 compared to \$2.2 million for the three months ended March 31, 2010, an increase of 42.8%.
-Included in interest expense is amortization of deferred loan costs of \$0.3 million and \$0.1 million for the three months ended March 31, 2011 and 2010, respectively.
+Interest expense was \$13.0 million for the year ended December 31, 2011 compared to \$12.3 million for the year ended December 31, 2010, an increase of 5.6%.
+Included in interest expense is amortization of deferred loan costs of \$1.5 million and \$3.4 million for the years ended December 31, 2011 and 2010, respectively.
 Interest expense for both periods was related to borrowings under our revolving credit facility.
-Average borrowings outstanding under our revolving credit facility were \$253.1 million for the three months ended March 31, 2011 compared to \$257.5 million for the three months ended March 31, 2010.
-Our revolving credit facility had an interest rate of 3.76% and 1.98% at March 31, 2011 and 2010, respectively, and an average interest rate of 3.77% and 1.98% for the quarters then ended, respectively, with the higher interest rate at March 31, 2011 due to the amendment of our revolving credit facility in December 2010.
-The composite fixed interest rate for \$140 million of notional coverage under three interest rate swap instruments was 2.52% at March 31, 2011 and 2010 plus the applicable margin of 3.5% and 1.75% at March 31, 2011 and March 31, 2010, respectively.
+Average borrowings outstanding under our revolving credit facility were \$275.1 million for the year ended December 31, 2011 compared to \$249.1 million for the year ended December 31, 2010.
+Our revolving credit facility had an interest rate of 3.02% and 3.76% at December 31, 2011 and 2010, respectively, and an average interest rate of 3.71% and 2.06%, excluding the effects from the interest rate swap instruments discussed below, for the year then ended, respectively, with the higher interest rate at December 31, 2011 due to the amendment of our revolving credit facility in December 2010.
+The November 2011 amendment to our credit facility increased the overall commitments under the facility from \$400 million to \$500 million and reduced our applicable margin for LIBOR loans from a range of 300 to 375 basis points above LIBOR to a range of 200 to 275 basis points above LIBOR, depending on our leverage ratio.
+The composite fixed interest rate for \$140 million of notional coverage under three interest rate swap instruments was 2.52% at December 31, 2011 and 2010 plus the applicable margin of 2.75% and 3.50% at December 31, 2011 and December 31, 2010, respectively.
+As of December 31, 2010, we no longer designate our swap agreements as cash flow hedges.
+As a result, amounts paid or received from the interest rate swaps are charged or credited to interest expense.
+For the year ended December 31, 2011, we recorded a fair value gain of \$2.6 million with respect to these swaps as a reduction in interest expense.

 Income tax expense.
-We accrued approximately \$36,000 and \$41,000 in franchise tax for the three months ended March 31, 2011 and 2010, respectively, as a result of the Texas franchise tax.
+We accrued approximately \$155,000 in franchise tax for the years ended December 31, 2011 and 2010, as a result of the Texas franchise tax.